HN1997/Devops-final-project-HP/README.md

 * We have 3 files in /k8s :
   * devops-final-docker-pv.yaml to create a PersistentVolume
   * devops-final-docker-pvc.yaml to create a PersistentVolumeClaim
-  * deployment.yaml which will create one deployment with for our application, one pod for redis associated with the volumes, one service for our application.
+  * deployment.yaml which will create one deployment for our application, one pod for redis associated with the volumes, one service for our application.

 ## 2 - Instructions
 1. Installation